vnescape/EL3XIR/README.md

 We provide a `Makefile` that helps to build EL3XIR and reproduce results.
 You can run `make build` to start the build process.
 This will build docker images `el3xir` (for rehosting and fuzzing) and `el3xir-synthesis` (for static harness synthesis).
+In case you cannot build the images, we also provide pre-built docker images on Docker hub at `https://hub.docker.com/r/chlindenmeier/el3xir_synthesis` and `https://hub.docker.com/r/chlindenmeier/el3xir`.

 If successful, you can execute `make run-fuzz-sh` or `make run-synth-sh` to run the corresponding container and spawn a shell.